maklas/MNet-2/readme.md

         break;
 }

-socket.update(this); //Now call this every frame to receive data from server.
+socket.update(socketProcessor); //Now call this every frame to receive data from server.

-socket.send(new EntityUpdate(id, x, y)); // sends data reliably and in order of sending socket.sendUnreliable(new EntityUpdate(id, x, y)) // sends data unreliably and unordered. socket.sendBig(new EntityUpdate(id, x, y)) // sends data reliably and ordered up to 30 MB of size with buffersize = 512. socket.*() //Also many other methods for sending and controlling data.
+socket.send(new EntityUpdate(id, x, y)); // sends data reliably and in order of sending. socket.sendUnreliable(new EntityUpdate(id, x, y)) // sends data unreliably and unordered. socket.sendBig(new EntityUpdate(id, x, y)) // sends data reliably and ordered up to 30 MB of size with buffersize = 512. socket.*() //Also many other methods for sending and controlling data.
 JavaDocs are provided.